pravega/pravega-samples/flink-connector-examples/doc/exactly-once/README.md

 ......

-Restore from checkpoint at position 24
+Restore from checkpoint at position 16
 Start checkpointing at position 50
-Complete checkpointing at position PartitionableListState{stateMetaInfo=RegisteredOperatorBackendStateMetaInfo{name='state', assignmentMode=SPLIT_DISTRIBUTE, partitionStateSerializer=org.apache.flink.api.common.typeutils.base.LongSerializer@51c668e3}, internalList=[50]}
+Complete checkpointing at position 50

 ......